backloop/remember/README.md

 ```

 #### Example usage from onsite machine
 This example starts a ssh session from onsite machine through the reverse SSH tunnel to offsite machine.
+This command may force an update of the known_hosts file.
 ```
-$ ssh -p 2222 offsite-username@localhost
+$ ssh -p 2222 your-offsite-username@localhost
 ```

-#### Assumptions
+#### General Assumptions
 1. Onsite firewall and router are owned by the admin configuring this daemon.
 2. Onsite firewall can be configured to support incoming SSH connections to onsite machine.
 3. Offsite firewall and router are owned by someone else and cannot be configured.